Hancock County 4-H

 RESOURCES FOR CURRENT 4-H MEMBERS

-Find the most recent 2023 4-H Handbook.
-Hard copies are NOW availble in our office!
+Find the most recent 2024 4-H Handbook.
+Hard copies are now available to pick up in the office!

 Some projects are available on a county level only.
 Others are regulated by the Indiana 4-H State office and are eligible to move onto participating at the Indiana State Fair if they are selected to be promoted during county fair judging!
 Below is links to the project information available through the State Office.
 Please be sure you are also reading the Hancock County 4-H Handbook before bringing your projects to the Hancock County Fair!